Chapters and councils play a very important role in acquiring new members. Studies report that most new members join organizations like TU because:

 New Member Recruitment Strategies

-The following resources and strategies are designed to help you think through opportunities for your local member recruitment programs.
+The following resources and strategies are designed to help you and your membership committee think through opportunities for your local member recruitment efforts.
 Watch Five Easy Ways to Recruit & Retain New Members to help your board come up with a plan.

 - Set a board-level membership recruitment goal – A common goal is to challenge every board member to recruit 10 new members in the coming year.
 For most chapters with a board of 10 members, that can quickly add up 100 new members or $1,500 in rebate revenue!